jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Scripting/1 Hello, World!.md

 That's it.
 You've made an object that can respond to the player's actions!

-Next, you can learn [how to use variables and conditional statements](https://ck.uesp.net/wiki/Bethesda_Tutorial_Papyrus_Variables_and_Conditionals "Bethesda Tutorial Papyrus Variables and Conditionals") to make your script a bit more sophisticated.
+Next, you can learn [[2 Variables and Conditionals|how to use variables and conditional statements]] to make your script a bit more sophisticated.